bramcal/Q-VAT/README.md

 We have included a pre-processing pipeline, the Q-VAT masking tool, that can be used to generate tiled, segmented 2D images from immuno-stained images of large samples.

+## **Overview:**

+- Download Fiji & Install required Plugins
+- Organize your files in to the correct file organisation
+- run the Q-VAT masking tool
+- run Q-VAT

 ## **Requirements:**